richvigorito/dev-challenges/README.md

 ---
 ## 🛠 Solutions
 For each challenge, I will provide at least **one solution** (sometimes multiple solutions) for you to review and learn from.
 Feel free to experiment with your own approaches!
-⚠️ **Disclaimer**: Some solutions, which will be limited to frontend solution code, may have been generated with the help of AI tools like ChatGPT.
+⚠️ **Disclaimer**: Most the challenges I personally do as well.
+1) I enjoy them and 2) find these small games good practice for languages im improving on.
+Some solutions, which will be limited to frontend solution code, may have been generated with the help of AI tools like ChatGPT; if they are they will be noted.
 Always feel free to improve or experiment with your own code!

 ---
 ## 📢 Want to Contribute?